 For the expansion of smart communities, the cost reduction of smart facilities are important as a future subject.
 Of these, the cost reduction of the electricity storage system would play a key role particularly from the viewpoint of technology.
+Recently, Tesla company announced the quite low cost of 50,000 Yen/kWh as for the electricity storage system.

 It is quite essential to strengthen peoples' incentives to the introduction of smart house from the viewpoints of policy.
-It is also required to look FIT system over more carefully.
-The smart community would be expected to influence to peoples' life style in the future.
+It is also required to check FIT system more carefully.
+The smart community would be expected to influence to peoples' life style in the future largely.